Dtenwolde/MScThesis-DuckPGQ/README.md

 * [Weighted or unweighted CSR creation](https://github.com/cwida/duckdb-pgq.old/blob/path_length/extension/sqlpgq/sqlpgq_functions/sqlpgq_csr_creation.cpp) used to create a CSR data structure.

 ## [LDBC SNB benchmark](https://github.com/ldbc/ldbc_snb_bi/tree/duckdb-pgq-experiments)
 This repository contains the LDBC queries that have been benchmarked using the DuckPGQ implementations.
-See instructions [here]()
+See instructions [here](https://github.com/ldbc/ldbc_snb_bi/tree/duckdb-pgq-experiments/duckdb#readme)

 ## [Vectorised batched Bellman-Ford microbenchmark](https://github.com/Dtenwolde/SIMD-Batched-Bellman-Ford)
 This repository contains a microbenchmark conducted to test the speedup achieved when using vectorised instructions compared to scalar instructions for the batched Bellman-Ford algorithm.
+See instructions [here](https://github.com/Dtenwolde/SIMD-Batched-Bellman-Ford#readme)

 ## [Shared hash join optimisation](https://github.com/diegomestre2/duckdb/tree/shared_hash_join)
 This repository contains an optimisation that is able to share the hash table created between joins that use the same hash table.